 After moving to Vermont in 2009, I decided to give up factory farmed meat.
 Humanely raised meat was available, but I found there was no online resource to help people switch to humanely raised meat for good.
 So I coined the word humaneitarian and put together this website, drawing on my experience as a newspaper reporter and magazine editor.
 (I worked at the Pittsburgh Post-Gazette for six years and, until recently, was the editor of Vermont’s Local Banquet.)

-Being an “ordinary eater” (I’m not a farmer or animal scientist, and not affiliated with any food company, non-profit, or agricultural industry) has allowed me to figure out what ordinary eaters need to know in order to eat humanely.
-I’ve also learned quite a bit from working part-time on dairy and livestock farms in Vermont.
-Because this site tries to tackle a big and often emotional topic, I’ve tried to present it as accurately and fairly as possible.
+Being an “ordinary eater” (I’m not a farmer or animal scientist, and not affiliated with any food company or advocacy group) has allowed me to figure out what people need to know to eat humanely.
+I’ve also learned a lot from my part-time work on livestock farms in Vermont.
+Because this website tries to tackle a big and often emotional topic, I’ve tried to present it as accurately and fairly as possible.
 I hope it will be of help.